MagdalenaRomaniecka/Global-Fragrance-Intelligence-Hub/README.md

 ---

 ## 🏛️ Project Vision
 The **Global Fragrance Intelligence Hub** is a luxury-grade predictive platform analyzing the shift toward the **"Fragrance Effect"** in the 2026 landscape.
-While the intelligence framework is global in scope, the analysis focuses on three strategic pillars: the **United States** (as the luxury consumption leader), **Poland** (as the EU's fastest-growing emerging powerhouse), and the **Russian Federation** (as a case study in market autonomy and regional pivot).
+As the beauty sector reaches a **$593.2 billion valuation**, fragrances are positioned to drive **23% of total category growth**.
+This platform transforms raw macroeconomic indicators including Poland's trillion-dollar economic rise and the massive valuation of AI infrastructure leaders into high-value strategic insights.

-This hub synthesizes macroeconomic data—from Poland's rise to a trillion-dollar economy to the $5 trillion market cap of AI leaders—transforming raw data into actionable strategic insights.
+This hub synthesizes macroeconomic data, from Poland's rise to a trillion-dollar economy to the $5 trillion market cap of AI leaders—transforming raw data into actionable strategic insights.

 ---

 ## 🧠 AI Methodology & Technical Atelier
 * **data extraction & engineering**: custom **python** scripts for high-fidelity scraping of global sentiment and real-world pricing from platforms like **fragrantica** and **aromo.ru**.